GPrimeTech/CalcUNO/README.md

 ## Usage
 1. Launch the Qt Application on your computer.
-2. Enter the Product ID and Vendor ID of your arduino board in the spaces provided.
+2. Enter the Product ID and Vendor ID of your Arduino board in the spaces provided.
 3. Click connect to and wait for a confirmation message for a successful connection.
 4. If there is a connection fail error, make sure your board is well connected.
 5. Enter your operands in the text field provided and choose the appropriate operand.
 6. The results will be displayed in the result field on the application.

 ## LICENSE
-This project is licesed under the IU International University of Applied Sciences license.
+This project is licensed under the IU International University of Applied Sciences license.

 ## Contact
 Song Deodonne: song.deodonne@iu-study.org/song.deodonne@gmail.com